sockheadrps/AiMouseMovement/README.md

 TODO:
-1. Data validation in go (at least to enforce proper data structure before inserting into db)
+1. [ ] Data validation in go (at least to enforce proper data structure before inserting into db)
-2. Media query? disallow data from touch screen devices - DONE
+2. [x] Media query? disallow data from touch screen devices
-3. Env variables etc in go to remove sensitive data in repo
+3. [x] Env variables etc in go to remove sensitive data in repo
-4. Pull data from mongo into GAN training set files
+4. [ ] Pull data from mongo into GAN training set files
-5. Train model
+5. [ ] Train model
-6. Add a new endpoint, similar to the circle game that sends the cursor data to the server, which tests the movement behaviour against the GAN
+6. [ ] Add a new endpoint, similar to the circle game that sends the cursor data to the server, which tests the movement behaviour against the GAN
-7. Write openCV program that:
+7. [ ] Write openCV program that:
-    1. Plays an upated version of the circle game, using pyinput or similar
+    1. [ ] Plays an upated version of the circle game, using pyinput or similar
-    2. Uses the GAN model to attempt to move the cursor in a human-like manner
+    2. [ ] Uses the GAN model to attempt to move the cursor in a human-like manner

 <br>